Coming to psychological therapy

 People can seek therapy for many reasons.
 They might be experiencing difficulties in their life or mood that they would like support with.
 They might want to develop as a person, or make changes in some way.

 At times, it can be helpful to have a person listen carefully, who is not involved with us in any other way, to facilitate our understanding and coping.
-In therapy, we both work together to reach a shared understanding of your difficulties, and how you might move forward.
+In therapy, we work together to reach a shared understanding of your difficulties, and how you might move forward.
 Therapy often involves experiencing emotions, having these heard and recognised by the therapist and yourself.
 This means that sessions might be uplifting at times, challenging or painful at other times and this is normal.
 Working through these feelings with your therapist can enable new insights and awareness.
-I am careful to review your progress and mood at regular intervals with you so that we can ensure therapy is meeting your needs and is safe.
+We are careful to review your progress and mood at regular intervals with you so that we can ensure therapy is meeting your needs and is safe.

 These are some common problems that therapy can help with: